 - Fully underwritten policies require you to tell your insurers your full medical history so they can decide what will and won’t be covered.

-- Moratoriums will automatically exclude pre-existing conditions like asthma.
+- Moratoriums will automatically exclude pre-existing conditions such as asthma.
 So it’s a good idea to shop around to see what different insurers can offer you.

-If an insurance company underwrites asthma in their policy, they’re likely to go through a health screening questionnaire with you to find out how your asthma has been recently, and if it’s well managed.
-Some insurers might accept you straight away if you’re diagnosed with asthma and haven’t had symptoms for a set number of years.
+If an insurance company underwrites asthma in its policy, it’s likely to go through a health screening questionnaire with you to find out how your asthma has been recently, and if it’s well managed.
+Some insurers may accept you straight away if you’ve been diagnosed with asthma but haven’t had symptoms for a set number of years.

 If you have private medical insurance as part of your employee benefits package or a voluntary health insurance scheme, check with your employer if asthma is covered in the policy.

-Tip: Some private medical insurance policies will only fund treatment that’s recommended by your GP, which means you’ll need a referral letter from them – so check your policy details to see if a GP referral is needed before you go ahead with any treatment.
+Tip: Some private medical insurance policies will only fund treatment that’s recommended by your GP, which means you’ll need a referral letter from them.
+Check your policy details to see if a GP referral is needed before you go ahead with any treatment.

 What if I get asthma after taking out private medical insurance?

-If you get asthma after taking out a policy, your insurer might cover the diagnostic tests, but not the day-to-day management of your asthma.
-So if you’re thinking about buying insurance, read the details of your policy before buying.
+If you get asthma after taking out a policy, your insurer may cover the diagnostic tests, but not the day-to-day management of your asthma.
+So if you’re thinking about buying insurance, read the details of your policy before doing so.

 How much will private medical insurance cost?